d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

 Galaxy rotation curves are flat at large radii.
 Under Newtonian dynamics with the visible matter alone, they should not be — the velocity should fall off as $V \propto r^{-1/2}$ past the bulk of the mass distribution.
 The standard resolution to this discrepancy is to invoke an additional mass component, a dark-matter halo, that extends well past the visible galaxy and dominates the dynamics at large radii.
 The halo is calibrated per galaxy to produce the observed flat curve.

+A second standard alternative is Modified Newtonian Dynamics (MOND) in its modern Radial Acceleration Relation (RAR) formulation: the observed acceleration is taken to be a function of the baryonic acceleration alone, with a single universal scale $g_\dagger \approx 1.2 \times 10^{-10}$ m/s².
+MOND replaces the dark-matter halo with a kinematic modification rather than an additional mass component, and produces predictions for galactic rotation curves directly from the visible baryonic profile.
+Both alternatives — dark-matter halos and MOND — make sharp predictions on the SPARC sample.
+The framework's per-galaxy fits are compared against MOND/RAR predictions on the same data; the comparison against MOND is computed for every galaxy with SPARC-format baryonic decomposition (175 of 177) and reported in §5.4.
+The comparison against dark-matter halo fits at matched statistical level is deferred to follow-up work.

 The displacement framework offers a different account.
 In this framework, gravitation arises from displacement of the transport-supporting structure rather than from Newtonian attraction in a passive spacetime, and the displacement field's response to a given mass distribution differs from Newton's at large radius in a way that produces a flatter velocity profile without requiring additional mass.
 The framework's velocity response is the integral of a softened displacement kernel against a mass-occupancy profile, and the resulting flat-rotation behavior emerges from the kernel structure itself rather than from an extended halo component.

 This paper tests whether that account works in practice.
 The hypothesis is straightforward: given a constrained mass-occupancy profile for each galaxy, the displacement framework's velocity response should reproduce the observed rotation curve without invoking mass beyond the visible extent of the system.
 The test is empirical, applied across the full SPARC sample plus the Milky Way and M31, with the same model and the same constraint structure applied uniformly to every galaxy.

 The paper is structured around the experimental form.
 Section 2 develops the hypothesis, beginning with the physical reasoning that motivated the displacement-response approach to galactic dynamics and concluding with the specific testable claims.
 Section 3 describes the apparatus: the occupancy profile, the velocity response computation, and the SPARC data.
 Section 4 describes how the apparatus is applied to the data.
 Section 5 reports the results across the 177-galaxy sample.
 Section 6 discusses what the result establishes and what it does not.
 Section 7 concludes.

-The reader who wants to see the fits directly may skip to the figure gallery referenced throughout the paper, in `fig/galaxy-fits/fits/`.
+The reader who wants to see the fits directly may skip to the figure gallery referenced throughout the paper, in [fig/galaxy-fits/fits/](https://d3x0r.github.io/STFRPhysics/AI/Revised/fig/galaxy-fits/fits/).
 Each galaxy has a corresponding plot showing the observed velocity points with error bars, the framework's fitted curve, and the underlying mass profile.
-The aggregate distribution of fit qualities across the sample is shown in `fig/galaxy-fits/fits/_aggregate_rms_distribution.svg`.
+The aggregate distribution of fit qualities across the sample is shown in [fig/galaxy-fits/fits/_aggregate_rms_distribution.svg](https://d3x0r.github.io/STFRPhysics/AI/Revised/fig/galaxy-fits/_aggregate_rms_distribution.svg).

 ---